Lithuanian lawmakers vote for sanctions against Belarus

-VILNIUS, Lithuania (AP) — Lithuania’s parliament on Tuesday overwhelmingly voted for economic sanctions against the regime in neighboring Belarus, saying the presidential election there mustn't be internationally recognized.
+VILNIUS, Lithuania (AP) — Lithuania’s parliament voted for economic sanctions against neighboring Belarus on Tuesday, saying the presidential election there mustn't be internationally recognized.

-“We are sending a strong message to the world today,” Foreign Minister Linas Linkevicius said after the 120-0 vote with two abstentions.
-Nineteen of the Seimas assembly's 141 members were absent.
+“We are sending a strong message to the world today,” Lithuanian Foreign Minister Linas Linkevicius said after lawmakers approved the sanctions on a 120-0 vote with two abstentions.
+Nineteen of the 141 parliament members were absent.

-The document adopted by lawmakers also calls for the international rejection of the legitimacy of Belarus President Alexander Lukashenko.
+The document adopted by lawmakers in the Seimas, Lithuania's national legislature, also calls for an international rejection of the legitimacy of Belarusian President Alexander Lukashenko's reelection.
 Further details on the economic sanctions weren't immediately available.

+Both the European Union and the U.S. government have called the presidential election in Belarus EU foreign ministers have rejected the election results and last week began drawing up a list of officials in Belarus who could face sanctions.

-Lukashenko won his sixth term in office with 80% of the votes, according to official results of the Aug.
+Lukashenko won his sixth term in office with 80% of the vote, according to official results of Belarus' Aug.
 9 election.
-The opposition denounced the vote as rigged and hundreds of thousands of people poured into the streets across Belarus in protest.
+The opposition has denounced the vote as rigged and hundreds of thousands of people have poured into the streets across the country to protest every day since the election.

-Linkevicius added that many shocking stories of beatings and torture start to emerge from Belarus.
+The Lithuanian foreign minister said that shocking stories of protesters being beaten and tortured have started to emerge from Belarus.

 “What happened there is not just a human rights abuse, but also crimes that must be investigated and those responsible punished,” Linkevicius said.

-Lukashenko’s top challenger, former English teacher Sviatlana Tsikhanouskaya, got only 10% of the vote, according to official results.
-But she denounced the vote as rigged, and demanded a recount.
-Lithuania, which is Belarus’s northern neighbor, has given her refuge.
+Lukashenko’s top challenger, former English teacher Sviatlana Tsikhanouskaya, got only 10% of the vote, according to election officials.
+She denounced the vote as rigged and demanded a recount before leaving Belarus last week.
+Lithuania, which is Belarus’s northern neighbor, gave her refuge.

 Lithuania has a population of 2.8 million and the Baltic nation's capital, Vilnius, is located 170 kilometers (105 miles) from Minsk, the capital of Belarus.